iro4sohho/sityou/Extractor.md

-Extractor object extracts chat data.
+Extractor object extracts(downloads) chat data and can return processed data.

 By specifying any ChatProcessor at processor parameter, you can process chat data after extraction.